VMadhuranga/etch-a-sketch/README.md

-This is The Odin Project's Etch a Sketch project assignment
+# Etch a Sketch

-What' this program do:
+This is TOP curriculum's Etch a Sketch project assignment

-This program is browser version of Etch a Sketch.
-User can select square size and draw inside of sketch pad when hovering
+This project intends to practice my knowledge of DOM manipulation in javascript

 Live preview: https://vmadhuranga.github.io/etch-a-sketch/